cilium/cilium/Documentation/admin.rst

 As isolation and segmentation is enforced based on Docker container labels, all containers can be attached to a single Docker network (this is the recommended configuration).
 Please note that IPv6 must be enabled on the network as the IPv6 address is also the unique identifier for each container:

-Please note that IPv6 must be enabled on the network as the IPv6 address is also the unique identifier for each container: